 Jeff and Shamar's mothers met on the 4th floor of the Pediatric Intensive Care Unit the day both of their sons died.
 Subsequently, the families became friends.

 Jeff and Shamar's lives and deaths were different from one another.
 Yet both families share similar pain and hurt.
 They also share common dreams for their children.
 It is the image of Jeff and Shamar together leaving this world and entering the next that has sharpened the focus of Rochester kids.
 It continues to motivate us to work tirelessly towards bridging the gap between the city of Rochester and Pittsford and other suburbs.

-Rochester, NY has the 7th worse child poverty rate in the country among the top 75 largest metropolitan areas.
+Rochester, NY is the fifth poorest city in the country among the top 75 largest metropolitan areas.
 Forty-three percent of city children live below the poverty line -- double the county, state and national levels.
 About 85% of the kids in the city receive federally subsidized lunches.
 Rochester has a 46% high school graduation rate.
 A recent study reported that only 9 out of 100 black males entering high school graduate.
-There are two "community health" markers looked at worldwide to determine the need of a community.
+There are two "community health" markers looked at worldwide to determine the needs of a community.
 One is the infant mortality rate and the other the teenage pregnancy rate.
 Rochester's infant mortality rate is three times the rate in New York City and almost twice the rate of central Harlem.
 Its teenage pregnancy rate rivals that of Third World countries.

 Rochester Kids is making a difference in the lives of Rochester youth by lending a hand to youth who have demonstrated the potential to succeed and providing those who have not, the right opportunities to put them in a better position to do so.
 Organized around the Parable of the Starfish the Fund extends Jeff's life, love, joy and kindness well into the future.